-This section provides illustrative costs and times for the power supply to be connected to different types of charge points including details of the connection characteristics of multiple installations of Rapid charge points.
+The table below provides illustrative costs and time for the power supply to be connected to different types of charge points including a column detailing the connection characteristics of multiple installations of Rapid charge points.
+New electricity connections are described as fast (up to 22kVA) and Rapid (50-140kVA).